jamesrswift/journal-ensemble/src/lib.typ

-#import "article.typ" as article: title, authors, meta, template, rule
+#import "article.typ" as article: *

-#import "ensemble.typ" as ensemble: rule, color-accent-1, color-accent-2,
+#import "ensemble.typ" as ensemble: *
+#import "elements.typ" as elements: *